syncfusion-content/javascript-docs/js/PivotGrid/Paging.md

 #Paging

-I> This feature is applicable only for OLAP datasource.
+I> This feature is applicable only for OLAP datasource only at Server Mode.

 ##Pager
 Paging helps to improve the rendering performance of the PivotGrid control by breaking large amount of data into sections and displaying them.